Guitarman9119/Raspberry-Pi-Pico-/README.md

 # Raspberry-Pi-Pico-
-Tutorials and Projects - Related to the Pico
+Tutorials /  Projects and complete beginners course - Related to the Raspberry Pi Pico

 These Projects and Tutorials would not have been possible without the contribution of all the creators of libraries to be used on MicroPython / CircuitPython.